 When sending money, it is important to know the options available, and how they differ in terms of speed, cost, safety, and other factors.
 Here’s a quick summary of the different ways you can make person-to-person payments.

 Banks are largely perceived to be the safest and most established methods to transfer money both locally and overseas.
 Banks such as Barclays and Lloyds Bank have histories that date back to the 17th and 18th century, respectively.
 Customers can make transfers in-branch, through telephone banking, use online transfer portals or mobile apps.
-To send and receive money, both parties must have bank accounts, with only a few exceptions existing where users can transfer funds straight to the beneficiary’s mobile wallets.
+To receive and send money to bank account, both parties must have bank accounts, with only a few exceptions existing where users can transfer funds straight to the beneficiary’s mobile wallets.

 When transferring money through the banking system, you need to watch out for transfer fees which can go as high as $40 per transaction.
 Also, banks generally offer poor exchange rates with margins as high as 5% above mid-market rates.
 Speeds can also be slow with transfers taking up to 5 days, especially when sending money internationally.